compadsoftware/CompadOne-Docs/en/development/authentication/api/logout.md

 ## Error Response

-**Condition** : If 'productlineCode', 'applicationCode' or 'emailAddress' are empty or 'productlineCode', 'applicationCode' doesn't exists.
+**Condition** : If 'productlineCode', 'applicationCode' or 'username' are empty or 'productlineCode', 'applicationCode' doesn't exists.

 **Code** : `401 BAD REQUEST`